timgws/jquery-tagcloud/README.md

  * `count`: The number of times that the tag appears
  * `size`: The relative size of the tag (in `em`)

+* `data`: object containing data that should be added to all of the links.

 Default link template
 ---------------------
     <a href="{href}" class="tagcloudlink" style="font-size: {size}em">{tag}</a>